smirzo/vuex-observable-plugin/README.md

 - **actionType**

   Description: An action type string or an array of action type strings to filter the stream by.
-More info abou this operator can be found [here](https://github.com/redux-observable/redux-observable/blob/master/docs/basics/Epics.md#a-basic-example).
+More info about this operator can be found [here](https://github.com/redux-observable/redux-observable/blob/master/docs/basics/Epics.md#a-basic-example).

   Type: `string | string[]`